triflicacid/fabric-logic-mod/README.md

 - Red (red dye)
 - Yellow (yellow dye)

+The junction component is similar to a wire, except it stores two colored signals
+- It stores two colors, for which it stores the respective signal strength
+- Power updates from a colored wire will only propagate that color's signal through the junction
+  - Therefore, a junction can act as a crossing between two colored wires
+- The junction's colors can be cycled using the advanced wrench
+  - By default, `color 1` is cycled
+  - Hold the `Alt` key to cycle `color 2`
+  - *Note* Holding the `Shift` key does not cycle backwards
+- *Important* this component is in development.
+A new model, inventory placement, and a crafting recipe are yet to be added.

-The bus component resembles a white wire, but has an internal cable for each wire color.
-The bus adapter is different to the normal wire adapters: it has no side modes.
-It cannot accept nor output a redstone signal.
-If a colored wire is placed adjacent to the bus adapter, that color's signal is fed into the bus.
+The bus component resembles a white wire, but is **not** a wire
-Basically, a bus acts as all the colored wires condensed into one, and the adapters allow for individual colored wires to input/output that color's signal.

-The bus cable and adapter are white to symbolise all the colors combined.
+- It contains a cable for every wire color
+- Its behaviour is similar to the colored wires
+- It cannot feed into colored wire adapters; for this, you must use a bus adapter
-- 3 buses can be crafted shapelessly by combining
+- Crafting: 3 buses can be crafted shapelessly by combining
   - A red wire
   - A blue wire
   - A green wire

+The bus adapter is different to the other adapters
+- It doesn't have any side modes: it cannot accept nor output a redstone signal
+- Instead, it allows colored wires to transfer their signal into the bus, or outputs the signal from the bus into the colored wire
 - Bus adapters are crafted like normal adapters, but using buses